TikTok Announces New Partnership with Smartly.io to Facilitate Video Shopping Ad Creation

 TikTok was forced to scale back its commerce program in Europe due to lack of user interest, while it’s now taking a more cautious approach to the same in the US.

-Part of the problem could be a level of wariness around sharing your financial details in the app, given the ongoing conversations about its potential links to Chinese spy activity, but overall, it just seems like a lot of people don’t want to be shopping and buying products in social apps, at least not at this stage.
+Part of the problem could be a level of wariness around sharing financial details in the app, given the ongoing conversations about its potential links to Chinese spy activity.
+But overall, it just seems like a lot of people don’t want to be shopping and buying products in social apps, at least not at this stage.

 Maybe, through this new integration, that’ll help shift the needle, and get more businesses listing products in the app, which could spark a bigger habitual shift.